redhat-developer/s2i-dotnetcore/1.0/README.md

 * **HTTP_PROXY**

-    Use an npm proxy during assembly
+    Use a HTTP proxy for npm during assembly

 * **HTTPS_PROXY**

-    Use an npm proxy during assembly
+    Use a HTTPS proxy for npm during assembly

 * **NPM MIRROR**